hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Add metadata to a image in your compute account.
-You may specify the mage name or ID.
+Add metadata to an image in your compute account.
+You may specify the image name or ID.
 If metadata already exists, it is updated.
-You must specify the Mmetadata as a comma separated list of name value pairs.
-Optionally, you may specify an availability zone.
+You must specify the metadata as a comma-separated list of name value pairs or specify an availability zone.

 ###Examples
 Add the specified metadata to the image (if the metadata exists, it is updated):